Pinguini456/CubeModelFromTexture/README.md

 Download the latest release from the [Releases](https://github.com/Pinguini456/CubeModelFromTexture/releases) page.
 No Python installation required.

-1. Download `CubeModelGenerator.exe` from the latest release
+1. Download `CubeFromTexture.exe` from the latest release
 2. Run the executable
 3. Select your textures and click **Start**